-The designated person can try to put things right in which ever way they think may work best.
-Although we can advise designated persons on good practice in complaint handling, the Ombudsman has no jurisdiction over designated persons and has no authority to regulate or produce guidance for their selection, activity or conduct.
-If the problem is still not resolved following the intervention of the designated person either they or the tenant can refer the complaint to the Ombudsman.
+The designated person can try to put things right in whatever way they think may work best.
+We can advise them on good practice in complaint handling, but we have no authority over them.
+If the problem is still not resolved following the intervention of the designated person either they or you can refer the complaint to us.

 If you have decided not to contact a designated person you can come directly to us but by law it must be at least eight weeks after your landlord has given you its final response to your complaint.